 12 November – Pushkar Fair Pilgrims throng the streets of Pushkar and shop in the fairground bazaars as the town prepares for the Kartik Purnima religious festival.
 In the mela stadium competitions and events are in full swing.

-12 November – Chandrabhaga Fair CAMP BLISS is at Chandrabhaga Fair, which is still growing as herds arrive from across the river to set up camp.
+12 November – At Chandrabhaga Fair the gathering is still growing as herders arrive from across the river with their animals to set up camp.
 For local farming communities, this is one of the best shopping opportunities of the year, a place to find old-style utensils and implements.
 See more about Chandrabagha Fair >

 13 November – Pushkar Fair The temples, ashrams and dharamshalas (pilgrim rest houses) of the holy town are busy with pilgrims.
 There are bhajans (devotional hymns) and ceremonies in the temples, and fairground rides and stalls to be enjoyed at the mela.

-13 November – Chandrabhaga Fair– CAMP BLISS is at Chandrabhaga Fair, where official events now begin with cultural programmes and Deep Daan on the river.
+13 November – At Chandrabhaga Fair official events now begin with cultural programmes and Deep Daan on the river.
 A huge temporary bazaar springs up close to the fortified city.
 Old wooden ferris wheels are turned by hand and acrobats, storytellers and performers gather crowds.
 See more about Chandrabhaga Fair >

 14 November – Kartik Purnima Today thousands of devotees will bathe in the holy lake, believed to have been created when the god Brahma dropped a sacred lotus flower to earth.

-14 November – Chandrabhaga Fair– Kartik Purnima CAMP BLISS is at Chandrabhaga Fair.
-Today is the most religious day.
+14 November – Chandrabhaga Fair– Kartik Purnima Today is the most religious day.
 Residents offer free water and help to pilgrims on the streets and the Sun temple is a focus for colourful activities.
 Ceremonies and diyas (lamps) on the sacred Chandrabhaga river.
 See more about Chandrabhaga Fair >

 14 November is the last day of the Pushkar Fair Official Programme and is the day of the Kartik Purnima religious festival, when many thousands of devotees throng the town to visit the temples and circumambulate the holy lake.
 At Chandrabhaga there is pilgrimage activity and holy bathing at Chandravati as Kartik Purnima is celebrated in a simpler style, an opportunity to experience the age-old devotions and rituals of the auspicious day.